kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

 Init containers can't access the network.

 ## Cause
 If Istio injection is enabled, the `istio-proxy` container intercepts all network traffic from all containers.
 By default, the Istio module 1.22 and later versions inject `istio-proxy` containers as native sidecars.
-However, you can also set the annotation `sidecar.istio.io/nativeSidecar` annotation to `"false"` for a specific Pod.
+However, you can also set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` for a specific Pod.
 This annotation overwrites the default setting and indicates that instead of native sidecars, the annotated Pod must be injected with a regular sidecar container.

 Init containers are started before regular containers.
 If `istio-proxy` is a regular sidecar, it doesn't work when init containers are running.
 As a result, init containers don't have network access.